While it doesn’t draw the same attention as Broadway in NYC, the Chicago theater scene has a few qualities that you won’t be seeing out east.

 For one, history.
 You could spend days traversing your local library to learn about theaters in Chicago and still barely scratch the surface of our great city’s background.
 Secondly, the plays in Chicago are diverse.
 Not just the content, which is often original and thought-provoking on its own, but plays typically don’t run here for years at a time.
-Chicago plays and stage performances are fresh, fun, and different.
+The plays that are featured throughout theaters in Chicago are fresh, fun, and different.

-Here are the Top 10 Theaters in Chicago:
+Here are the top 10 theaters in Chicago!

 Now celebrating their 40th anniversary, this Tony award-winning Chicago theater company first opened their doors in 1974 in Deerfield, IL.
 Since then, the theater helped launch the careers of several actors like Gary Sinise, John Malkovich, and Joan Allen.
 This Chicago theater has an extensive list of heavy-hitting productions such as The Grapes of Wrath and Coyote Ugly.